ndiego/genesis-featured-page-advanced/readme.txt

 == Description ==

-Please note that this plugin is only for Genesis Framework users.
-Genesis is a premium product by StudioPress (studiopress.com).
+**Please Note:** This plugin is only for Genesis Framework users.
+Genesis is a premium product by [StudioPress](http://www.studiopress.com).

 That said, most Genesis users have probably stumbled upon the *Genesis - Featured Page* widget as a great way to add page teasers/links to your homepage, footer, sidebars, or really any widget area.